 The Commission on Strengthening the Community was formed partly in response to the events of last spring, events that included episodes of name-calling and the confiscation of newspapers.
 These incidents made manifest to all our continuing difficulty in living together in such a way that we can achieve our primary mission: the cultivation and dissemination of knowledge.
 However, the Commission does not see its role as merely mending tears in an old fabric.
 Instead, the Commission's report is meant to guide the University in weaving together into a new design people of different cultures and backgrounds, and thus leading the way for higher education in an open world.
+Taking into account its own inability to create an atmosphere that is hospitable to all students, faculty and staff, the University must immediately seek ways to ensure that the climate in classes, on the campus, and in residences is such that every student is encouraged to participate fully in the life of this university.
 Uncivil speech, we believe, is symptomatic of our current underlying difficulties in living and working together.
 Far from fettering speech, our main concern is to address these difficulties by recommending measures that we believe will foster sensitivity and respect among members of the University community.